Q26 (New York City bus): Permanent cuts

 On November 29, 1956, the New York City Transit Authority (NYCTA) approved plans to cut the route back from Queens Village to the Horace Harding Expressway, and to redesignate the route from the Q26 Flushing-Queens Village route to the Q26 Flushing-46th Avenue route.
 Though the change was initially scheduled to take effect on January 22, 1957, it took effect on February 3, 1957.
 Service in the morning to Flushing after 7 a.m. started running every 40 minutes, and service from Flushing started running every ten minutes between 4:41 and 6:51 p.m., and every 20 minutes afterwards.

 In 1990, the NYCTA proposed eliminating weekend service in June 1991 to reduce the agency's budget deficit.
 Q26 service was to be cut because it was one of the agency's worst performing local bus routes.
 Eliminating Saturday service would have affected 548 people and eliminating Sunday service would affect 200 people.
 The route had a farebox recovery ratio of 17.6% and 14.0% on Saturdays and Sundays, respectively, lower than the systemwide averages of 41% and 38%.
 Cutting Saturday service was expected to save $76,001 and cutting Sunday service was expected to save $37,451.

 Weekend and overnight service was discontinued on September 10, 1995 due to a budget crisis.
 The hours of Q26 service were changed to 5 a.m. to 12:45 a.m. on weekdays.
 In October 2004, the Metropolitan Transportation Authority (MTA) proposed cutting eight Queens bus routes, including the Q26, to fill a $436 million budget gap.
 The change would have taken effect in 2006.
-Due to criticism from politicians and riders, the elimination of the Q26 did not occurring, with the agency electing to raise the fare instead.
-In December 2008 the MTA proposed entirely discontinuing the Q26 to help reduce the agency's $1.2 billion budget deficit.
+Due to criticism from politicians and riders, the elimination of the Q26 did not occur, with the agency electing to raise the fare instead.
+In December 2008, the MTA proposed entirely discontinuing the Q26 to help reduce the agency's $1.2 billion budget deficit.
 Had the plan been implemented, Q27 service would have been increased.
 Off-peak service was discontinued on June 27, 2010 due to another budget crisis, saving the agency $500,000 annually.
 The changes were planned to affect 550 daily riders, and increase an average rider's trip by five minutes.
 Rush hour service was maintained due to high demand.
 The change in service decreased cost efficiency and ridership, with many riders opting to drive instead of mass transit, and others using the Q27.